 Marcela Cuellar joined the School of Education in July 2014.
 She received her doctorate in Higher Education and Organizational Change at the UCLA Graduate School of Education & Information Studies.
 Her research examines access and equity in higher education, Hispanic Serving Institutions (HSIs) and emerging HSIs, and Latinx student success.
 More specifically, Dr. Cuellar employs quantitative and qualitative methods to explore Latinx students’ experiences at HSIs and emerging HSIs and how they are empowered as a result of their educational experiences during college and beyond.

 Cassandra Hart is an associate professor of education policy.
-She evaluates the effects of school, state and national education programs, policies, and practices on overall student achievement, and on the equality of student outcomes.
-Hart’s work has focused on school choice programs, school accountability policies, and effects on students of exposure to demographically similar teachers.
-She is also interested in the effects of virtual schooling on student outcomes, both in K-12 and post-secondary settings.
+She evaluates the effects of school, state and national education programs, policies, and practices on overall student achievement, and on the equity of student outcomes.
+Hart’s work has focused on online education in both K-12 schools and community colleges, school choice programs, school accountability policies, and effects on students of exposure to demographically similar teachers.

 Michal Kurlaender investigates students’ educational pathways, in particular K-12 and postsecondary alignment, and access to and success in higher education.
 She has expertise on alternative pathways to college and college readiness at both community colleges and four-year colleges and universities.
 In addition to working with national data, Kurlaender works closely with administrative data from all three of California’s public higher education sectors—the University of California, the California State University and the California Community College systems.